JacobMannix/StaffordRacingTwitterBot/README.md

 Other Variable
 - ARCHIVE_URL = "ARTICLE_URL" - The URL that contains a list of posts.

-##  to change
-To create and use the twitter API apply for a [Twitter Developer Account](https://developer.twitter.com/).
-- ckey = "APIKEY" - Consumer Key
-- csecret = "APISECRETKEY" - Consumer Secret
-- atoken = "APIACCESSTOKEN" - Access Token
-- asecret = "APIACCESSTOKENSECRET" - Access Token Secret

 ## Functions in Script
-- tweepyThread - Function using [tweepy](https://www.tweepy.org/) in order to send multiple tweets in a thread fashion.
+- [tweepyThread](https://github.com/JacobMannix/TweepyThread) - Function using [tweepy](https://www.tweepy.org/) in order to send multiple tweets in a thread fashion.
 - discordMessage - Function using [requests](https://requests.readthedocs.io/en/master/) to send messages over webhooks, this one is used mainly for discord.
 - [staffordResults](https://github.com/JacobMannix/StaffordResults) - The main part of this script